VoxelGroup/Voxel.MiddyNet/README.md

 Errors can happen in the `Before` method of the middleware or in the `After` method of them.
 Although we capture those errors, we treat those them slightly different.

 #### Errors on Before
-When an exception is thrown by a middleware in the `Before` method, the exception is captured and added to the `MiddlewareExceptions` list, so that the following middlewares and the function can react to it.
+When an exception is thrown by a middleware in the `Before` method, the exception is captured and added to the `MiddlewareBeforeExceptions` list, so that the following middlewares and the function can react to it.

+#### Errors on Handler
-After the `Handle` function is called and before the `After` middlewares are called, this list is cleared.
+When an exception is thrown by the function in its `Handle` method and before the `After` middlewares are called, the exception is captured in the `HandlerException` property of the context, so that the following middlewares can react to it.

 #### Errors on After
-When an exception is thrown by a middleware in the `After` method, the exception is captured and added to the `MiddlewareExceptions` list, so that the following middlewares can reacto to it.
-When all the middlewares have run, if this list has any item, an `AggregateException` with all of them is thrown.
+When an exception is thrown by a middleware in the `After` method, the exception is captured and added to the `MiddlewareAfterExceptions` list, so that the following middlewares can react to it.

+When all the middlewares have run, if these lists or property have any items, an `AggregateException` with all of them is thrown.

 ## How to write a middleware
 To write a new Middleware, you just need to implement the interface `ILambdaMiddleware` and implement the `Before` and `After` methods, although normally you will only implement one of them.
 If you need to store data so that the `Handle` method can use it, you can use the `AdditionalContext` dictionary inside the `MiddyContext` object.